Cost Saving Tactics

 To add a negative keyword list to a pMax campaign you need the help of either your Google rep or support.
 Start by creating a negative list.

-Once your list is ready your rep or support can add it to your Pmax campaign(s) for you.
+When your list is ready your rep or support can add it to your pMax campaign(s) for you.
 The list remains editable so once its added to your pMax campaign, you can keep updating it according to your needs.

 To opt out of automatically created text and final URL assets go to campaign settings, toggle open the “Automatically created assets” menu, deselect the two boxes and click “Save”.